EdWorkingPapers

 The Design of Promises: The Structure of Local College Affordability Programs in the United States

 … (provision), where they may be used (applicability), and who may use them (eligibility).
 We perform three sets of … and more/less universal eligibility by examining the internal consistency of these sets of program rules.
 That … education … Higher education … The Design of Promises: The Structure of Local College Affordability …We analyze 314 local college affordability programs (i.e., “Promise” or “free college” programs) using a novel dataset detailing, for each program, rules stipulating what programs provide (provision), where they may be used (applicability), and who may use them (eligibility).
 We perform three sets of analyses.
-First, we ask whether programs can be cogently described as involving greater or… more →
+First, we ask whether programs can be cogently described as involving greater or lesser… more →

 Scaffolding Middle-School Mathematics Curricula With Large Language Models

 … highquality curriculum scaffolds, which we define as the adaptations and supplements teachers employ to ensure all students can … higher than those created by expert teachers in terms of alignment to learning objectives, accessibility to …Despite well-designed curriculum materials, teachers often face challenges implementing them due to diverse classroom needs.
-This paper investigates whether large language models (LLMs) can support middle school math teachers by helping create highquality curriculum scaffolds, which we define as the adaptations and supplements teachers employ to ensure all students can access and engage with… more →
+This paper investigates whether large language models (LLMs) can support middle school math teachers by helping create highquality curriculum scaffolds, which we define as the adaptations and supplements teachers employ to ensure all students can access and engage with the… more →

 Impacts of Oversubscribed Boston Pre-K Programs through Middle School

 … In this pre-registered study, we explored the impacts of Boston Pre-K on children’s educational trajectories, school progress/engagement, and academic achievement in late elementary and middle school …In this pre-registered study, we explored the impacts of Boston Pre-K on children’s educational trajectories, school progress/engagement, and academic achievement in late elementary and middle school using lotteries for oversubscribed schools in 2007-2011 (N=3,092 students; 24% of all applicants).
-Importantly, the program was unique nationally in its strong supports for teachers and in its use… more →
+Importantly, the program was unique nationally in its strong supports for teachers and in its use of… more →

 From Population Growth to Demographic Scarcity: Emerging Challenges to Global Primary Education Provision in the Twenty-first Century